qrux/xlfs/README.md

 TL;DR
 --

-* Install the host system (e.g., openSUSE-11.4).
-** Create 3 partitions: /boot, /, and /mnt/lfs partitions.
-** Give /boot at least 256 MB.
+Install the host system (e.g., openSUSE-11.4).
+Create 3 partitions: /boot, /, and /mnt/lfs partitions.
+Give /boot at least 256 MB.
 I use 2 GB myself.
-** Give / no more than 8 GB.
+Give / no more than 8 GB.
 Give /mnt/lfs at least 8.
 If you use less, you're on your own.
-* When install is finished, give yourself SSH access from the machine you intend to work from (say, your laptop).
+When install is finished, give yourself SSH access from the machine you intend to work from (say, your laptop).
+Finally, SSH in (as root).
-* SSH in.

 	cd /
 	tar xf xlapp-984985.tar.gz # (or whatever version your tarball is)